-The purpose of this project is to develop a Northern Passive Treatment Facility responsible for addressing research questions on how passive treatment wetlands function in a northern climate.
+The purpose of this project was to design a Northern Passive Treatment Facility responsible for addressing research questions on how passive treatment wetlands function in a northern climate.

 The facility was designed to provide researchers, regulators, and industry stakeholders with a facility that would enable them to address concerns and find plausible solutions to mitigate and remediate contamination while meeting evolving industry and government environmental standards.
-This will lead to opportunities for discussion between regulatory and industry representatives at an educational facility.
-Plans for the facility will also account for its use as a teaching resource to educate and train the public, industrial stakeholders, and future employers of these technologies.
-With independent control over each cell, the facility will allow for adaptations to conditions to learn more about specific northern vegetation or treatment types suitable for Yukon’s cold climate.
+This would lead to opportunities for discussion between regulatory and industry representatives at an educational facility.
+Plans for the facility also accounted for its use as a teaching resource to educate and train the public, industrial stakeholders, and future employers of these technologies.
+With independent control over each cell, the facility would allow for adaptations to conditions to learn more about specific northern vegetation or treatment types suitable for Yukon’s cold climate.